- You are more likely to feel sad or depressed after a heart attack or heart surgery, or when symptoms of heart disease change your life.

 - Talk therapy.
 Cognitive behavioral therapy (CBT) is a type of talk therapy commonly used to treat depression.
 It helps you change thinking patterns and behaviors that might add to your depression.
 Other types of therapy may also be helpful.

 - Antidepressant medicines.
 There are many kinds of antidepressants.
-Selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are two of the most common used to treat depression.
+Selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are the two most common types of medicines used to treat depression.
 Your provider or therapist can help you find one that works for you.

 If your depression is mild, talk therapy may be enough to help.
 If you have moderate to severe depression, your provider may suggest both talk therapy and medicine.